Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 - **Key Visual:** The "Growth Spiral" accelerating from arithmetic sums into organic architecture.
 - **File:**  the-geometry-of-growth-the-fibonacci-connection.py

+### 04. The Geometry of the Sine Wave: Phase Shifts and Timing
+Exploring how temporal offsets transform into spatial displacement.
+- **Concept:** Horizontal Translation and Angular Offset.
+- **Key Visual:** The "Temporal Gap" between two identical frequencies, visualizing lead and lag states.
+- **File:**  the-geometry-of-the-sine-wave-phase-shifts-and-timing.py

 ---

 ## 🛠️ How to Run